kwynncom/aws-ec2-metrics-web-display/README.md

 See detailed readmes in the doc folder, although as of 2020/07, those are older.
 More recent updates below:

 ******
+11:58pm

+I check the AWS billing console for the number of metric requests I'm doing.
+As of the very end of the day, my time, on August 11, I'd made
+1,058 checks.
+That's out of 1 million for free.
+So I'm using 0.11% of my quota and we're over 1/3rd through the month.
+The cron job for my "sysadmin-email-alerts-for-aws" project runs every 30 minutes.
+Then there are web checks by myself or anyone.
+The checks will only run every
+5 minutes at most, so that still would not get anywhere near the quota.

+The 5 minutes is the "regulated" get in awsMRegGet()--AWS metrics regulated get.

+Note that most checks are 2 checks--one for CPU and one for net.
+But I still get nowhere near the quota.

+Previously the recursive call could be another check, but that is unlikely to be called, given the frequent cron job calls.

+I'm unclear how often the billing console updates, but it doesn't matter so much in this case, given that I'm way, way away from the quota.

 2020/08/11 11:48pm EDT (GMT -4)

 I raised the network level to 3.98 GB / month before showing a separate row in the filtered output.
 The previous setting of 0.98 was way, way